WCCO (AM): Entercom ownership

 On February 2, 2017, CBS Radio agreed to merge with Entercom.
 The sale was conducted using a Reverse Morris Trust to shield the deal from taxes.
 While CBS shareholders retain a 72% ownership stake in the combined company, Entercom was the surviving entity, with WCCO Radio no longer being co-owned with WCCO-TV.
 The merger was approved on November 9, 2017, and was consummated on November 17.

 In 2018, WCCO returned to the moniker "News/Talk 8•3•0 WCCO" with its logo reflecting the change.

 AM stereo history

 After nearly a year of work to outfit the station and prepare programming in stereo, on October 2, 1985, WCCO began broadcasting in AM stereo using the Motorola C-QUAM system.
 The move by the large market dominating WCCO to adopt AM stereo received attention from local and national news outlets.
 WCCO discontinued broadcasting in AM stereo around the turn of the millennium.

 HD Radio

 In 2005, WCCO began broadcasting its signal in the HD Radio format.
 WCCO programming is also simulcast on 102.9 KMNB-HD2.
 In March 2018, WCCO shut down its HD Radio signal on AM 830.

+Shift from CBS to ABC

+On March 20, 2026, CBS News announced that CBS News Radio would be shuttered on May 22, 2026, after 99 years of operation.
+WCCO Radio at the time had been a CBS News Radio affiliate continuously since 1932.
+On May 21, 2026, beginning with the 3:00pm newscast, WCCO Radio became an ABC News Radio affiliate.